robinkarim/Production-Book/docs/cid/quick-start-cloud-id-virtual-dev-kit.rst

 3. Verify that devices are now bound in CIRRENT™ Cloud ID
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now that you’ve completed the binding process you can view the results in the CIRRENT™ Console.
+Now that you’ve completed the binding process you can view the results in the Infineon OSTS Console.

 **> Complete these steps using a PC and browser**

-A.  Navigate to Device Management and Cloud ID.
+A.  Navigate to **CIRRENT™ Cloud ID** in the Infineon OSTS Console.
 You can also directly access the page with this URL: https://osts.infineon.com/cloud-id

 B.  Verify that the devices you bound using a QR code are listed under the Binding section.
-You’ll notice a device count under # of Bound Devices.
+You’ll notice a device count under **# of Bound Devices**.

 PS: Now is also a good time to test downloading the Manifest File.
 For some use cases, you may prefer to get manual access to device certificates – to manually upload these into your Product Cloud.
 Click the